intuit/gqlex/README.md

 Every element in GraphQL, such as document, query, mutation, fragment, inline fragment, directive, etc., is derived from a node with unique attributes and behavior.

-eXtendGql uses the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) pattern where the GraphQL document acts as a subject, traverses the entire document and notifies relevant observers on the node and context.
+gqlex uses the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) pattern where the GraphQL document acts as a subject, traverses the entire document and notifies relevant observers on the node and context.

 This observer pattern separates the traversal over the GraphQL document from the execution part that the observer consumer code would like to perform.